mvolkmann/blog/src/swift/Xcode.md

   To change the temporary view to a permanent view, double click its tab or edit its contents.

+  The order of the groups and files in the Project Navigator can be customized by dragging them up and down and their order is persisted as part of the project.
-  To sort the files displayed in a directory shown in the Navigator, right-click the directory and select "Sort by Name" or "Sort by Type".
+  To sort the files displayed in a group, right-click its name and select "Sort by Name" or "Sort by Type".

   The following buttons appear at the bottom of the Project Navigator.o The clock button toggles showing only files